vfarcic/devops26/manuscript/04-import.md

 watch.sh
 ```

 We can see that quite a few new files were added to the project through the import process.
-We got `Dockerfile` that will be used to build container images and got `Jenkinsfile` that defines all the steps of our pipeline.
+We got `Dockerfile` that will be used to build container images and we got `jenkins-x.yml` that defines all the steps of our pipeline.

 Further on, `Makefile` is new as well.
 It, among others, defines targets to build, test, and install the application.
 Then, there is now the `charts` directory that contains files in Helm format.
 We'll use it to package, install, and upgrade our application.
 Then, there is `skaffold.yaml` that contains instructions on how to build container images.
 Finally, we got `watch.sh`.
 It allows us to compile the binary and create a container image every time we change a file in that project.
 It is a handy script for local development.
 There are a few other new files (e.g., `OWNERS`) added to the mix.

 Do not think that is the only explanation you'll get about those files.
 We'll explore them in much more detail later in one of the follow-up chapters.
 For now, what matters is that we imported our project into Jenkins X and that it should contain everything the project needs both for local development as well as for continuous delivery pipeline.

 Now that the project is in Jenkins X, we should see it as one of the activities and observe the first build in action.
-You already know that we can limit the retrieval of Jenkins X activities to a specific project and that we can use `-w` to watch the progress.
+You already know that we can limit the retrieval of Jenkins X activities to a specific project and that we can use `--watch` to watch the progress.

 ```bash
 jx get activities \